Table of contents

 • We used Gaia GPS for planning and navigation on this trip.
 We highly recommend plotting the exact location of the Reflection Canyon overlook in a GPS device to make routefinding easier on this hike.

-• Canyons of the Escalante [Grand Staircase-Escalante National Monument] from National Geographic Maps – Trails Illustrated – This waterproof, tear-resistant topographic map provides terrain details for hike across the GSENM.
-Keep in mind, that you won’t find a detailed map of the route to Reflection Canyon, but rather a mapped overview of the terrain you’ll encounter to help you reach your destination.
+• Canyons of the Escalante [Grand Staircase-Escalante National Monument] from National Geographic Maps – Trails Illustrated – This waterproof, tear-resistant topographic map provides terrain details for hiking across the GSENM.
+Keep in mind that you won’t find a detailed map of the route to Reflection Canyon, but rather a mapped overview of the terrain you’ll encounter to help you reach your destination.

 Water